Get a Home Equity Loan with Bad Credit

 - Personal information for a co-applicant or spouse.

-- Proof of employment or other income.
+- Proof of employment and income.

-- Home insurance policies.
+- Homeowner’s insurance policies.

 - An estimated property value and property tax amounts.

 - Bank statements for the last two months, including all pages of each statement